xtmtd/Phylogenomics/basal_hexapods/README.md

 #### All matrices and treefiles can be found: https://github.com/xtmtd/Phylogenomics/tree/main/basal_hexapods/matrices and https://github.com/xtmtd/Phylogenomics/tree/main/basal_hexapods/treefile

-Any additional information required to reanalyse the data reported in this paper is available from the corresponding author (Feng Zhang: fzhang@njau.edu.cn) upon request.
+Any additional information required to reanalyse the data reported in this study is available from the corresponding author (Feng Zhang: fzhang@njau.edu.cn) upon request.